pcoko/pcoko/README.md

 -->

-- 🌱 I’m currently learning Python and how to use GitHub
+- 🌱 I’m learning Python and how to use GitHub
-- 🤔 I’m looking for help with GitHub
+- 🤔 Looking for help with this GitHub thing
-- 💬 Ask me about Alexis Rose
+- 💬 Ask me about the war crimes I committed in Santorini in 1989
 - 😄 Pronouns: she/her
-- 🎉Interests: fibre arts, beadworking, photography, reading, music, sleeping
+- 🎉Interests: sleeping, fibre arts, beadworking, photography, reading, music
 - ⚡ Fun fact about me: I don't like peanut butter or apples, but I'll eat a granny smith with some peanut butter